 There are many careers that one can pursue if you have a passion for wildlife photography.
 Some wildlife photographers sell their artwork to benefit conservation organisations or wildlife reserves.

-A two to four-year degree or certification in photography will provide you with the advanced techniques and skills necessary for a successful career.
+A two to a four-year degree or certification in photography will provide you with the advanced techniques and skills necessary for a successful career.
 A degree in zoology with a minor in photography is also an excellent way to launch a wildlife photography career.
 With these qualifications, there are various career options for you to choose from, including:

 - Photographic safari guide

 If you’d rather be on the forefront of protecting wildlife and in the thick of all the action, consider pursuing a career in wildlife protection.

 In order to succeed in this career, you’ll need basic interests in nature, wildlife biology and behaviour.
 Skills include physical fitness, a knowledge of scientific writing and research proposals, as well as a basic understanding of wildlife laws.

 If you have the necessary skills and interests, as well as a background in wildlife or specialist training, here are a few career options for you:

 - Anti-poaching member